Trump Expresses Regret Over Ending Family Separation Policy: ‘It’s Like Disneyland Now’

 Trump, who campaigned as an immigration hardliner and continues to govern as one, frequently justified the policy by pointing out that previous administrations had done the same.
 According to Vox, which extensively detailed the controversial practice in a 2018 article, the Obama administration also separated families but Trump made this “standard procedure.”

-In June 2018, as NPR reported, the president signed an executive order officially putting an end to family separation at the border but, clearly, he now regrets the decision, which came following intense public pressure.
+In June 2018, as NPR reported, the president signed an executive order, officially putting an end to family separation at the border but, clearly, he now regrets the decision, which came following intense public pressure.

 President Trump rallied supporters Saturday night in Wisconsin, hitting familiar themes on his political rivals, trade, the economy and immigrationhttps://t.co/0wWhUdAnuV